-Whatever be the case, every mom is different, physiologically as also genetically, and has to chart out her way of the pregnancy body.
-While the internet is flooded with exercise and diet regimens to help new mommies, an old practice used for centuries can be of great help as well, not just to tone the pooch, but also to rejuvenate the entire system.
+It’s important to remember that every new mother is different—physiologically and also genetically.
+Some moms must work really, really hard to lose that pregnancy body.
+While the internet is flooded with exercise and diet regimens to help new mommies, an old practice used for centuries can be of great help, not just to tone your expanded abdominal area, but also to rejuvenate your entire system.

-In our earlier article, we have explained everything about abdominal binding or wrapping post-pregnancy.
+In a previous article, we explained everything about abdominal binding or wrapping post-pregnancy.
 Abdominal supports can help tone those muscles which have undergone excessive stretching during pregnancy.
-It is also a great way to heal and support your uterus if you have had a C-section.
+It is also a great way to heal and support your uterus if you have had a delivery via C-section.

 - Abdominal Wraps: Typically wrapped around your midsection, between the rib cage and the upper pelvis, these are comfortable and stretchable.
-They come in different forms, such as the ones which have multiple arms and need to be secured into place or a single piece garment which can be wrapped around with the help of hooks.
+They come in different forms.
+Some have multiple arms and need to be secured into place.
+Others are designed as a single-piece garment that can be wrapped around your body and secured with hooks.

 - Pelvic Supports: Mainly used to support the lower abdomen and groin region, these bands easily envelop the pelvis area to give the necessary compression to your hips.
-Mamas who experience lower back or hip pain during and after pregnancy should try these.
+Mamas who experience lower back or hip pain during and after pregnancy may especially benefit from pelvic supports.

 - Compression Garments: Don’t confuse them with regular shapewear or body definition garments, because they are not.
-Specifically created with GRAS medical grade fabric which is great for pregnant women, these come in various styles.
-I would recommend something that will support the trunk and pelvic floor.
+Specifically created with GRAS medical-grade fabric, these garments come in various styles.
+For added comfort, find a compression garment that will support your trunk and pelvic floor.

-- The Wink C-Section Recovery Binder is a medical-grade girdle
+- Wink C-Section Recovery Binder (a medical-grade girdle)

-- The Gabriella Breathable Elastic Abdominal binder is a sturdy binder that follows natural curves
+- Gabriella Breathable Elastic Abdominal Binder (a sturdy binder that follows your body’s natural curves)

-- The Bellefit Medical Grade Corset is padded for extra comfort
+- Bellefit Medical Grade Corset (padded for extra comfort)

-- The Belly Bandit is the most popular, but rather expensive
+- Belly Bandit is the most popular brand, but can be rather expensive